stegmaierj/LiveCellMiner/README.md

 ## Prerequisites

-The *LiveCellMiner* toolbox is an extension of the MATLAB toolbox SciXMiner [1] and assumes SciXMiner is properly installed on your system.
+The *LiveCellMiner* toolbox is an extension of the MATLAB toolbox SciXMiner [1] and assumes SciXMiner is properly installed on your system (see [1] for installation instructions).
 Moreover, *LiveCellMiner* uses the third party tools XPIWIT [2] and Cellpose [3] that also have to be installed prior to using the software.
+For installing XPIWIT, you can simply download the precompiled binaries for your operating system from our [bitbucket repository](https://bitbucket.org/jstegmaier/xpiwit/downloads/) and extract the archive to a destination of your choice.
+For cellpose, please refer to the installation instructions found in the [official repository](https://github.com/MouseLand/cellpose).
+We tested it with the latest pytorch-based release (v1.0) and created a dedicated cellpose environment as described on the Cellpose website.

 After having installed these requirements, download the *LiveCellMiner* toolbox and copy it into the *application_specials* folder of SciXMiner.
 Start SciXMiner using the command `scixminer` and enable the toolbox using *Extras -> Choose application-specific extension packages...* .
 Restart SciXMiner and you should see a new menu entry called *LiveCellMiner*.

-To be able to use the external tools XPIWIT and Cellpose from within the toolbox (required to import new projects), the SciXMiner has to be provided with the paths to the third party software that should be used for processing.
+To be able to use the external tools XPIWIT and Cellpose from within the toolbox (required to import new projects), SciXMiner has to be provided with the paths to the third party software that should be used for processing.
 The paths can be set using the menu entry *LiveCellMiner -> Import -> Set External Dependencies*.
-In particular, these are the path to the executable of *XPIWIT* (e.g., *D:/XPIWIT/Bin/*) and the path to the Cellpose root folder (e.g., *I:/Software/Cellpose/*).
-Make sure to create a Python environment that is setup using the Cellpose environment.yml (e.g, using miniconda), activate the environment and start the MATLAB session from the Anaconda prompt to allow MATLAB calling the correct python environment when processing the data with Cellpose.
-Make sure to install an mx_net version that supports GPU processing, if you have a CUDA-capable GPU installed.
-This can tremendously decrease processing times.
+In particular, these are the path to the executable of *XPIWIT* (e.g., *D:/XPIWIT/Bin/*) and the path to the Cellpose environment (e.g, *C:/Environments/cellpose/python.exe*).
+Make sure to install a pytorch version that supports GPU processing as described in the [official cellpose repository](https://github.com/MouseLand/cellpose), if you have a CUDA-capable GPU installed as this can tremendously decrease processing times.

 ## Example Data
-Once you've successfully installed SciXMiner as well as the LiveCellMiner extension, you can already have a look at the example data provided in `Data/LiveCellMiner_ExampleData.zip`.
+Once you've successfully installed SciXMiner as well as the LiveCellMiner extension, you can already have a look at the [example data](https://rwth-aachen.sciebo.de/s/dAqOzXHwp6856YS).
 Download the archive to your computer and extract its contents.
 You can now load the project file (`*.prjz` file in the root folder of the archive).
 The data set has already been synchronized and you can directly jump to the analysis functionality of LiveCellMiner as described in the *Data Selection and LiveCellMiner Settings* below.
 This example contains the data from *Figure 4 (last column)* and a good exercise to get started would be trying to recreate the plots of the figure as described in the following steps:

 - Navigate to the time series selection using the dropdown menu the main window of SciXMiner by selecting the entry *Time series: General options*.
 - Select the time series you want to display (e.g., *Area* or *MeanIntensity* as in Figure 4A,B).